AlviRownok/Chess_Knight_Paths/README.md

 ## Features

-- **User-Friendly Input**: Prompts the user for starting and ending positions with helpful suggestions if not provided via command-line arguments.
+- **Web Interface with Streamlit**: An interactive web application allowing users to input starting and ending positions and visualize the knight's paths in real-time.
-- **Algebraic Notation Support**: Accepts chess positions in standard algebraic notation (e.g., `e4`, `h7`).
+- **User-Friendly Input**: Accepts positions in standard algebraic notation (e.g., `e4`, `h7`).
 - **Visualizations**:
+  - **Animated GIFs**: Creates animations of the knight moving along each path using a knight chess piece icon.
   - **Graphviz DOT Files**: Represents the shortest paths as graphs with start and end points marked.
   - **Chessboard Images**: Generates PDF and PNG images showing the paths overlaid on a chessboard with start and end points highlighted.
-  - **Animated GIFs**: Creates animations of the knight moving along each path using a knight chess piece icon.
 - **Detailed Logging**: Provides informative logs at different verbosity levels for easy debugging and understanding of the process.
 - **Error Handling**: Includes comprehensive error handling for invalid inputs and missing dependencies, ensuring the script exits gracefully when issues arise.
 - **Cross-Platform Compatibility**: Designed to work on Windows, macOS, and Linux systems.

+---

+## Live Demo

+Experience the application live at: [https://chessknightpaths-v42.streamlit.app/](https://chessknightpaths-v42.streamlit.app/)

 ---